 - Going Long or Short

 Leveraging means you are trading with the borrowed funds for going up in both position size and profitability.
-Hence, leverage is nothing but the amount by which position of yours, as a trader, goes up since you hold stocks of more value than you would have with your own funds.
-This also means that you will fetch more gains in case the market goes up.
+Hence, leverage is nothing but the amount by which the position of yours, as a trader, goes up since you hold stocks of more value than you would have with your own funds.
+This also means that you will fetch more returns in case the market goes up.
 Conversely, there can be losses in an otherwise scenario.

 For instance, you are investing in an Index Futures contract partly with your own, say, $100 and partly with the loan or leverage money, say $100.
 This makes your position be at $200, instead of $100, which would have been in case you did not take in the loan money.
-Now, in the future, on the expiration date, if the value of the stocks rises, then you will be pocketing more than you could with only $100 worth the stocks.
-Since you will be getting the difference between the current market price and the determined price on the contract, it can be worth a lot in case price or value rises to a good extent.
+Now, in the future, on the expiration date, if the value of the stocks rises, then you will be pocketing more than you could with only $100 worth of the stocks.
+Since you will be getting the difference between the current market price and the determined price on the contract, it can be worth a lot in case the price or value rises to a good extent.